hightowe/Backup_VirtualBox_VMs/README.md

 ./Backup_VirtualBox_VMs.pl --verify --budir /vol/backups/VirtualBoxVMs --skip "Win7" --skip "Fedora39"
 ```

+## Rclone_VirtualBox_VMs.sh

+A bash program that uses rclone to sync backups to cloud drives.

+### Features

+* The program breaks *.vdi files into smaller chunks (500MB by default) for more efficient cloud syncing.
+* The program uses rlcone's md5sum command and "dd | md5sum" to compare local *.vdi files to their equivalent cloud parts.
+* If a sync is needed, the program uses split to create VDI file chunks before running rclone sync.
+* The program writes and syncs a README file with instuctions for reconstituting VDI files from the parts.

 # Collaboration
-This script was written by Lester Hightower, in collaboration with a large language model trained by Google.
+These programs were written by Lester Hightower, in collaboration with a large language model trained by Google.